Gem Drill: Plot

 Picking up immediately after the events of "Super Watermelon Island", with the other Crystal Gems stranded on Mask Island, Steven (Zach Callison) tells Peridot (Shelby Rabara) that it is up to the two of them to stop the Cluster, the underground geo-weapon that threatens to destroy the Earth.
 Steven and Peridot climb into their drill and begin tunneling.
 As they drill, Steven and Peridot discuss Peridot's previous life on the Gem homeworld and how it compares to her life on Earth.
 When Cluster prototypes—artificial, deformed fusions of broken Gem shards buried in the Earth—attack the drill, Steven fights them off but feels uneasy about not trying to help them.

 The drill eventually arrives at the Cluster, an immense spherical formation of millions of Gem shards.
 It is trying to take a physical form, but is not yet able to.
 Peridot prepares the drill as Steven frets that maybe the Cluster just doesn't know what it is doing.
 Peridot is still determined to destroy it, as there is a possibility that it still could destroy Earth if they don't stop it, and begins to drill into the Cluster, but is unable even to pierce the surface.

 Rendered unconscious by the resulting ordeal, Steven experiences a vision of himself floating among the shards of the Cluster.
 He realizes he can communicate with the shards, which are obsessed with trying to take form in order to feel whole.
 He tries to persuade them that perhaps all they need is each other's company.
 The shards begin conversing with each other, but cannot resist the impulse to take form.
 Steven encases a few shards in bubbles, and then wakes up in the drill to see the shards slowly begin to bubble each other.
 Steven eventually merges all the small bubbles into one huge bubble, encasing the Cluster.

 After Steven and Peridot arrive back on the surface, Pearl (Deedee Magno Hall), Garnet (Estelle), and Amethyst (Michaela Dietz) finally return with an unconscious Lapis Lazuli, and Steven tells them what happened.
 The last shot of the episode is the Cluster, peacefully lying deep in the Earth inside of Steven's bubble.

 Production

-The episode was written and storyboarded by Raven Molisee and Paul Vileco and directed by Ki-Yong Bae & Jin-Hee Park (animation), Jasmin Lai (art), Kat Morris (supervising) and Ian Jones-Quartey (co-executive producer).
+The episode was written and storyboarded by Raven Molisee and Paul Vileco and directed by Ki-Yong Bae and Jin-Hee Park (animation), Jasmin Lai (art), Kat Morris (supervising) and Ian Jones-Quartey (co-executive producer).